masoncfrancis/personal-attendance-record/README.md

 - `--version`, `-v`: Display the software version

 ### Crontab / Scheduling (recommended)

+There are multiple ways to schedule software to run, but we recommend setting up a cron job.

 You can use a cron job to schedule `par` to run on a schedule.
 The instructions below are an example of how one might schedule `par` to log their attendance.